Slovenia in the Eurovision Song Contest 2013: Internal selection

-RTV Slovenija announced in January 2013 that the Slovenian entry for the Eurovision Song Contest 2013 would be selected internally in cooperation with Radio Val 202.
+RTV Slovenija announced in January 2013 that both the artist and song that would represent Slovenia at the Eurovision Song Contest 2013 would be selected internally in cooperation with Radio Val 202.
+An expert committee consisting of Aleksander Radić (Head of the Slovenian delegation at the Eurovision Song Contest), Andrej Hofer (representative of the RTV Slovenija entertainment department), Sabrina Povšič Štimec (representative of the RTV Slovenija public relations department), Olga Škrube (representative of the RTV Slovenija legal department), Andrej Karoli (music editor for Radio Val 202), Blaz Tišler (music editor for Radio Val 202) and Mirko Stular (editor-in-chief for Radio Val 202) nominated five artists and composers to be directly invited by the broadcaster to submit entries, while additional entries from record labels as well as artists and composers who did not receive an invitation were also considered by the committee which selected the Slovenian entry from the received submissions.

 On 1 February 2013, RTV Slovenija announced that they had selected Hannah Mancini to represent Slovenia in Malmö.
-The selection of Hannah as the Slovenian representative was made by an expert committee consisting of Aleksander Radić (Head of the Slovenian delegation at the Eurovision Song Contest), Andrej Hofer (representative of the RTV Slovenija entertainment department), Andrej Karoli (music editor for Radio Val 202), Blaz Tišler (music editor) and Mirko Stular (editor-in-chief for Radio Val 202).
+Hannah had previously attempted to represent Slovenia at the Eurovision Song Contest in 2011 by competing in the national final EMA 2011 with the song "Ti si tisti" together with Sylvain and Mike Vale.
 The Slovenian song, "Straight into Love", was presented to the public during a press conference which took place on 14 February 2013 at the RTV Slovenija Studio 1 in Ljubljana.
-The song, written by Hannah herself together with Gregor Zemljič, Erik Margan, Matija Rodić and Marko Primužak, was selected by the expert committee from five songs received the broadcaster from directly invited composers.
+"Straight into Love" was written by Hannah herself together with Gregor Zemljič, Erik Margan, Matija Rodić and Marko Primužak.
+In regards to the song, Hannah stated: "The song is about how I fall in love.
+About the beginning of it."